pierdom/atlas-toolbox/README.md

 Atlas is a large measurement network composed of geographically distributed probes used to measure Internet connectivity and reachability.

 This toolbox allow to search probes on the network, visualize public measurements set by other Atlas users, configure custom active measurements and get their results.
 The scripts use Atlas' REST APIs.

+#### List of scripts

+- **probe-list**: search probes on the network
+- **udm-create**: set up a custom measurement (ping/traceroute/dns)
+- **udm-status**: check status of a measurement
+- **udm-result**: retrieve results of a measurement
+- **udm-stop**: stop a running measurement
+- **udm-lookup**: search existing measurements

 ----------

 Prerequisites
 -------------

 To run the scripts, the Perl interpreter is needed (it comes pre-installed on most systems).
 Additional PERL modules are used, such as HTTP::Request, HTTP::Response, LWP::UserAgent, LWP::Sumple, JSON and Geo::Coder.

-The last two might might need to be manually installed (see details below).
+The last two might might need to be manually installed via the OS packet manager or CPAN, as showed below.

 #### Debian/Ubuntu systems